A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 \subsubsection{Quantifying trajectory set separation scores}

-We introduce a population-level representation score, attempting to quantify the idea of network activity separating in activation space based on the parts of a trajectory an agent was on.
-We first categorize data points from an agent into four sets as shown in Fig \ref{fig:trajectory_cluster_example}, noting that these sets are predefined and no longer apply k-means.
+To look further into the relationship between distinct population activation vectors and spatial locations, including those in not-yet-well-trained agents, we introduce a population-level representation score to quantify the idea of network activity separating in activation space based on the parts of a trajectory an agent was on.
+First, we separate time steps into 4 sets based on the agent's trajectory Fig \ref{fig:trajectory_cluster_example}, following the intuition gained from the previous clustering exploration.
 Positions of the agent for each set are displayed in Fig \ref{fig:trajectory_cluster_example}B. From left to right, the first two sets contain points where the agent was below the corridor, and we call them ``pre-entrance'' (colored orange) if the agent took the longer corridor entrance path on that episode, or ``pre-shortcut'' (colored green) if the agent took the shortcut.
 The next two sets contain points where the agent was in the corridor, and similarly are termed ``post-entrance'' and ``post-shortcut'', depending on which path the agent took on that episode.
 The set definitions are independent of whether the shortcut was actually open on a given episode.
 These sets aim to capture the ``intent'' or ``plan'' of an agent, rather than being based only on its spatial position.
-Positions in the ``pre-entrance'' and ``pre-shortcut'' sets, for example, highly overlap, but their activations in UMAP space can be well separated.
+Positions in the ``pre-entrance'' and ``pre-shortcut'' sets, for example, have similar spatial points, but their activations in UMAP space can often be separated as seen in the green and orange points in Fig \ref{fig:trajectory_cluster_example}A. Note that Fig \ref{fig:trajectory_cluster_example} shows the same set of points as Fig \ref{fig:trajectory_kmeans_example} but with grouping based on predetermined trajectory clusters instead of unsupervised clusters.

 To measure the separation of these sets in activation space, we employ the Wasserstein distance, a metric that calculates the minimum sum of Euclidean distances between paired points in two sets.
 Let $\{u_i\}$ be the points belonging to a set $U$, and likewise for $\{v_j\}$ and $V$, where $u_i$ and $v_j$ are 64-dimensional activation vectors.
 The Wasserstein distance between $U$ and $V$ is defined as the sum of distances between pairs $(u_i, v_j)$ such that the distance $\tilde{W} = \sum_{i, j} |u_i - v_j|$ is minimized.
 Each point is paired at most once, and all points from the smaller set are included in the calculation (some from the larger set may be left out).
 We normalize the Wasserstein distance by $W = \tilde{W}/(N \cdot D)$ where $N$ is the number of pairings, and $D = \max |x_i - y_i|$ is the maximum Euclidean distance for any two points in the entire activation space.